Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Check the manufacturer’s website for current financing promotions.

-• Compare the manufacturer’s offers to other financing options to ensure you are getting the best deal.
+• Compare the manufacturer’s offers to other to ensure you are getting the best deal.

 • Keep in mind that manufacturer financing offers may have specific eligibility requirements, such as a minimum credit score or a down payment.